 4 Methods to back up all databases in SQL Server

-I compiled 4 methods to backup all SQL databases of an instance.
+I compiled 4 methods to backup all MSSQL databases of an instance.
 Among them, Method 1 is the most intuitive one, but does not apply to Express editions.
 Method 2 & Method 3 use backup scripts and work for all the editions, but you need to do some extra operations to automate the task.
 Method 4 is only suitable for users who simply want to keep a copy of all databases.

 You can pick one as you need it, or try a simpler alternative.

 Method 1.
 Backup all databases via Maintenance Plan

 SSMS (SQL Server Management Studio) provides Maintenance Plan to schedule a range of database maintenance jobs.
 Normally you can use this feature to auto backup multiple databases, but it’s not included in Express editions.
 If you are running SQL Server Express, please backup all databases with a script (next method).